 For full information on the benefits Ghent locals are entitled to, see here.

 If you or perhaps your visiting family and friends want to enter Ghent’s low emission zone with a foreign number plate, you’ll need to check if it’s allowed in advance here.
-And beware: even if your vehicle fulfills the conditions, you will still have to register the vehicle in advance.
-This will be possible from September 2019 onwards at www.lez2020.gent and you will only have to do this once.
+And beware: even if your vehicle fulfils the conditions, you will still have to register the vehicle in advance.
+You can do this via https://stad.gent/en/mobility-ghent/low-emission-zone-ghent and you will only have to do this once.
 The registration is free of charge and valid in all Flemish cities with a low emission zone until 31 December 2024.

-Need more info on Ghent’s low emission zone?
+Need more info on the low emission zone in Ghent?

-Would you like to know for yourself whether your car will still be able to enter Ghent’s low emission zone?
+Would you like to know for yourself whether your car is still able to enter Ghent’s low emission zone?
 You should find all the answers here.
 But if you have any other questions you can also email email@example.com or call the LEZ-line on 09 210 10 30.